The Divine Mercy Chaplet, also known as the Chaplet of The Divine Mercy, is a powerful prayer in which we ask for God’s mercy.

 Encourage souls to say the Chaplet which I have given you.
 Whoever will recite it will receive great mercy at the hour of death.
 When they say this Chaplet in the presence of the dying, I will stand between My Father and the dying person, not as the just Judge but as the Merciful Savior.
 Priests will recommend it to sinners as their last hope of salvation.
 Even if there were a sinner most hardened, if he were to recite this Chaplet only once, he would receive grace from My infinite mercy.
 I desire to grant unimaginable graces to those souls who trust in My mercy.
 Through the Chaplet you will obtain everything, if what you ask for is compatible with My will.St.
 Faustina’s Diary

-You can pray the Chaplet at any time, but here are a few times that are especially impactful:
+You can pray the Chaplet at any time, but here are three times that are especially impactful when praying for God’s mercy:

-- After Mass: The Divine Mercy is an intercessory prayer that extends the offering of the Eucharist, so it is especially appropriate to use it after having received Holy Communion at Mass.
+The Divine Mercy is an intercessory prayer that extends the offering of the Eucharist, so it is especially appropriate to use it after receiving Holy Communion at Mass.

-- As a Novena: It may be said at any time, but our Lord specifically told St. Faustina to recite it during the nine days before the Feast of Mercy (the first Sunday after Easter).
+The Chaplet may be prayed at any time, but our Lord specifically told St. Faustina to recite it as a novena during the nine days before the Feast of Mercy (the first Sunday after Easter).
 He then added: “By this Novena, [of Chaplets] I will grant every possible grace to souls.”
-(796)
+(St. Faustina’s Diary, 796)

-- At 3:00 PM: known as the “hour of great mercy” in remembrance of Christ’s death on the cross.
+3:00 p.m. is known as the “hour of great mercy” in remembrance of Christ’s death on the cross at 3:00 p.m. on Good Friday.
+Similarly, people often pray the Stations of the Cross at this time.

 Begin with the Sign of the Cross and this prayer: